-- a) Develop a Customer Service Awareness booklet to user groups permitting Town facilities - Increase hearing assist such as closed captioning to viewers of Rogers Cable TV/Streaming for Town Council meetings - c) Increase function of Council Chambers projector screen to include C.A.R.T. or electronic note taking for public meetings - d) Review and increase where necessary TTY machines throughout municipal facilities - e) Increase accessibility in Town Hall with the addition of appropriate way-finding, tactile signage, assistive workstations and self-service kiosks.
+- a) Increase hearing assist such as closed captioning to viewers of Rogers Cable TV/Streaming for Town Council meetings - b) Increase function of Council Chambers projector screen to include C.A.R.T. or electronic note taking for public meetings - c) Increase accessibility in Town Hall with the addition of appropriate way-finding, tactile signage, assistive workstations and self-service kiosks.